George Livermore: Societies and legacy

 Livermore was a member of the Massachusetts Historical Society beginning in 1849.
 He was also elected a member of the American Antiquarian Society in 1849, and served on its board of councilors from 1853 to 1865.
 He became a member of the American Academy of Arts and Sciences in 1855.
 Livermore was a trustee of the Boston Athenaeum from 1851 to 1859, chairing its Library Committee, and later served as its vice-president until his death.
 He became a trustee of the Massachusetts State Library in 1850.
-The American Unitarian Association elected Livermore a member of the Executive Committee in 1859.
+The American Unitarian Association elected Livermore a member of the executive committee in 1859.

-Harvard College awarded Livermore an honorary Master of Arts in 1850 and at that time he was elected a member of the Phi Beta Kappa Society.
+Harvard College awarded Livermore an honorary Master of Arts in 1850 and at that time he was elected a member of Phi Beta Kappa society.
 He was also a member of the American Academy of Arts and Sciences.
 Anna Morton Waterston, reporter for the Atlantic Monthly, wrote a memorial article in November 1865 titled "The Visible and Invisible in Libraries" on the death of Livermore.
 She said that the library of Livermore spoke eloquently of him.
 His collection of books, gathered as a labor of love, increased in size over the years.
 Waterston described his life as a book written with good deeds and pure thoughts and illuminated by specially recognized aspirations.